Madagascar: From East to South

 Welcome to Madagascar.
 We are warmly met at Ivato airport and transferred to our hotel in Antananarivo.
 Balance of the day is free.
 Perhaps, depending on your arrival time, you may want to visit the handicrafts market.

-Overnight: Palissandre Hotel & Spa, Antananarivo (1 night)
+Overnight: Palissandre Hotel & Spa/Radisson Water Front Hotel, Antananarivo (1 night)

-Overnight: Mantadia Lodge/Sahatandra River Hotel, Andasibe (2 nights) (B)
+Overnight: Mantadia Lodge/Andasibe Cyperus Hotel, Andasibe (1 night) (B)

-We drive back to Tana, and head south to Antsirabe, across the highland landscape with its beautiful rice fields on display.
-The spectacular eroded hills called ‘lavaka’ remind us of the Far East with its rice fields and green landscape with vegetables and fruit trees.
-We stop in Ambatolampy for a quick visit to this huge agricultural city, also recognized as the “capital of aluminium recycling”.
-Arrival in Antsirabe is at around 6:00 PM.
+We head south to Antsirabe, across the highland landscape with its beautiful rice fields on display.
+The spectacular eroded hills called “lavaka” remind us of the Far East with its rice fields and green landscape with vegetables and fruit trees.
+We stop in Ambatolampy for a quick visit to this huge agricultural city, also recognized as the capital of aluminum recycling.
+Arrival in Antsirabe in the late afternoon.
 “The place of salt” is an elegant city known as the centre of the beer industry - we can smell the Star Brewery as we enter the town!
-Founded by Norwegians in 1856, it is the only place here which really feels and looks like a European city.
+Founded by Norwegians in 1856, it is the only place in Madagascar which really feels and looks like a European city.

 Overnight: Plumeria Hotel/Arotel, Antsirabe (1 night) (B)